gristlabs/grist-static/README.md

 and `grist-large`, that offer Grist's default styling.

 For finer control, there is a global `previewInGrist` function with the same API as `bootstrapGrist`, but instead of rendering inline it opens a preview in a popup.
-This might be useful for any dynamically created content or a files that are not available at the time of page load.
+This might be useful for any dynamically created content or files that are not available at the time of page load.

 ## Differences with regular Grist